Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Conclusion

 \section{Conclusion}

 We proposed a novel two-stage coarse-to-fine tensor completion framework for robust visual data completion.
 A global coarse completion stage is first performed, whereby most of the outliers are identified.
-Then, guided by the result of global completion, a local patch refinement process is applied by performing robust tensor recovery incorporating both local and global information.
-To accurately complete and recover the tensor in presence of a large number of outliers, we proposed a new M-estimator-based tensor ring recovery method.
-Further, an HQ approach is used to efficiently solve the optimization problem.
-Experimental results on both image and video completion demonstrate the superior performance of the proposed methods compared with existing tensor completion algorithms.
+Then, guided by the result of global completion, a local patch refinement process is applied by performing robust tensor recovery incorporating both local and global information. {Further, a new M-estimator-based tensor ring recovery algorithm using HQ approach is proposed, which can accurately complete and recover the tensor in the presence of a large number of outliers.
+Numerical experiments on image and video completion in various noise environments demonstrate the advantage of incorporating global coarse completion with local patch refinement.
+The results also demonstrate that the proposed method can outperform existing state-of-the-art robust tensor completion algorithms, especially in heavy noise settings. }

 \appendices